Kedarjojo/basics-of-bioinformatics/CancerTargetsDiscovery/Readme.md

+# scRNA-seq Candidate Gene Analysis

+## Part 1: Comparative Analysis of Selected Datasets (.R)

+This repository demonstrates analysis and comparison of two scRNA-seq datasets, **GSE72056** and **GSE115978**, both profiling tumor and immune/microenvironment cell populations.
+The workflow includes:

+- Subsetting and preprocessing individual Seurat objects.
+- Identification of cluster-specific marker genes.
+- Cell type annotation based on top markers.
+- Comparison of shared and unique cell populations between datasets.

+This approach highlights similarities and differences in tumor microenvironments and enables systematic evaluation of candidate gene expression.

-# Candidate Gene Analysis Across 10+ scRNA-seq Datasets
+## Part 2: Scaling Analysis Across ≥10 scRNA-seq Datasets (candidate_gene_analysis_multi_scRNAseq_datasets.R)

-## Overview
-This R script shows an example of automating the analysis of candidate genes across multiple single-cell RNA-seq (scRNA-seq) datasets.
-It is designed for scaling studies where you have 10 or more datasets and want to systematically compare gene expression across cell populations, clusters, or experimental conditions.

-## Key Features
+To handle 10 or more scRNA-seq datasets efficiently:

-- Load multiple scRNA-seq datasets stored in a structured directory.
+- Store datasets in a structured directory with consistent file naming.
-- Preprocess each dataset individually: normalization, variable feature selection, etc.
+- Preprocess each dataset individually (normalization, variable feature selection).
-- Integrate datasets using Seurat’s **FindIntegrationAnchors** (supports batch integration to manage memory).
+- Integrate datasets in batches using Seurat’s `FindIntegrationAnchors` to reduce memory usage.
-- Merge integrated data into a single Seurat object for downstream analyses.
+- Merge all integrated datasets into a single Seurat object for downstream visualization, clustering, and candidate gene analysis.
-- Automate candidate gene visualization across datasets and clusters.
+- Automate candidate gene expression plots and generate pseudo-bulk summaries to compare hundreds of genes across multiple datasets.
-- Optionally generate pseudo-bulk averages per cluster for easier comparison.